sopsob/pdsnd_github/README.md

 25.06.2023

 ### Exploring bikeshare data
-Replace the Project Title

 ### Description
 This project is an interactive tool to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+It computes a variety of descriptive statistics e.g. popular times of travel.
+Raw data is displayed upon request by the user.

 ### Files used
 wahsington.csv